 J-Saddle Hooks - These components are metal stampings configured in a "J" form, which provide a broad cradle or saddle support for bundles of cable.
-The larger surface area of the saddle prevents kinking, or crimping of high-performance UTP cable.
-J-Saddle Hooks are available in a variety of sizes and they can accommodate a range of cable bundle sizes and weights.
-These hangers may be supported by threaded rod, beam clamps, etc., and can be "ganged" together to provide a number of support way points along a cable route.
-As this type of hanger preserves critical UTP cable geometry, they are the preferred method for noncontinuous cable support.
-These are approved for use in small projects and renovations when approved.
-All j-Saddle hooks shall be rated by the manufacturer for the Category of cables (i.e. Category 5E) being installed.
+The larger surface area of the saddle prevents kinking or crimping of high-performance UTP cable.
+J-Saddle Hooks are available in a variety of sizes, and they can accommodate a range of cable bundle sizes and weights.
+These hangers may be supported by a threaded rod, beam clamps, etc., and can be "ganged" together to provide some support waypoints along a cable route.
+As this type of hanger preserves critical UTP cable geometry, they are the preferred method for non-continuous cable support.
+These are approved for use in small projects, and renovations when approved.
+All j-Saddle hooks shall be rated by the manufacturer for the Category of cables (i.e. Category 6) being installed.